-- 4.8.1 A liquor agency may appoint an independent group or organization to conduct market research on their behalf. - 4.8.2 Market research surveys are subject to the following conditions: - A survey must not be: a) - used to directly or indirectly advertise a product, nor may i) the results be used in a public advertising program; - used to communicate potentially damaging information ii) about another company or product; and - iii) directed to or involve minors, if the survey is liquorrelated. - b) A survey with a person-to-person, question-and-answer format may be conducted by telephone, in a private location or in a public area (e.g., in a shopping mall, on the street). - A survey which includes a product audit (taste test) may be c) conducted only in a private location acceptable to AGLC (e.g., market research office, hotel meeting room or other location closed to the general public). - d) A market research organization conducting a taste test or a packaging audit (test of consumer response to a product's packaging) must meet all licence requirements (see Subsection 4.8.3). - e) A taste test: - may only use liquor acquired in Alberta as samples [see i) Subsection 5.6.1c)] and - is limited to a single tasting which also cannot exceed the ii) allowed maximum tasting sizes (see Subsection 5.5.2).
-(Amended Jul 2021)
+- 4.8.1 A liquor agency may appoint an independent group or organization to conduct market research on their behalf. - 4.8.2 Market research surveys are subject to the following conditions: - a) A survey must not be: - used to directly or indirectly advertise a product, nor may the results be used in a public advertising program; - ii) used to communicate potentially damaging information about another company or product; and - iii) directed to or involve minors, if the survey is liquorrelated. - b) A survey with a person-to-person, question-and-answer format may be conducted by telephone, in a private location or in a public area (e.g., in a shopping mall, on the street). - c) A survey which includes a product audit (taste test) may be conducted only in a private location acceptable to AGLC (e.g., market research office, hotel meeting room or other location closed to the general public). - d) A market research organization conducting a taste test or a packaging audit (test of consumer response to a product's packaging) must meet all licence requirements (see Subsection 4.8.3). - e) A taste test: - i) may only use liquor acquired in Alberta as samples [see Subsection 5.6.1c)] and - ii) is limited to a single tasting which also cannot exceed the allowed maximum tasting sizes (see Subsection 5.5.2).

 4.8.3 A taste test conducted in a non-licensed area requires a Private Non-Sale Special Event licence.
-This licence, which includes the words "Not for Resale", authorizes transportation of the liquor to and from the location of the taste test and possession of liquor at the location. $\ensuremath{\textit{(Amended Jul 2021)}}$
+This licence, which includes the words "Not for Resale", authorizes transportation of the liquor to and from the